 Ease of Growing

 Some varieties of tomato will happily grow outside whereas others really prefer a greenhouse if they are to reach their full fruiting potential.
 So, where you intend growing the tomatoes is a factor in deciding which varieties to choose as is the growth habit and amount of space available:

-Bush/Determinate Varieties – these grow to about 2 to 3 ft high and then put all of their effort into ripening the fruit.
+These grow to about 2 to 3 ft high and then put all their effort into ripening the fruit.
 This makes them great where space is limited but does mean that they have a limited fruiting period – normally just a few weeks.
 Good examples include Gardener’s Delight, Red Alert and Tumbling Tom.